 Ah, summertime!
 It's one of the hoppiest times of the year at the Happiest Place on Earth.
-In 2025, we can celebrate Disneyland's 70th anniversary, watch not one but TWO parades (plus a new cavalcade), enjoy a splash pad in Toontown and enjoy a brand-new World of Color Happiness! show.
-Plus, we love those long days and nighttime entertainment.
+In 2026, it's our last chance to celebrate Disneyland's 70th anniversary, watch the Paint the Night parade (and the Celebrate Happy Cavalcade), see Wondrous Journeys fireworks and enjoy the World of Color Happiness! show.
+There are two new ride experiences in summer 2026.
+And Bluey and Bingo are in the park for fun and dancing.
+Plus, we love those long days and late park hours.
 But summer at Disneyland can also be one of the hottest and most crowded times of the year.
-In summer 2025, all guests need a valid park ticket and a reservation to visit.
+In summer 2026, all guests still need a valid park ticket and a reservation to visit.
+Here's how to manage heat and the crowds.
+Summer 2026 is the most affordable time to visit if you have kids because of a hoppin' Kids' Summer Ticket deal and hotel discounts in 2026.

 Hot Tips for Summer in Disneyland

 - Purchase multi-day tickets to save money, as well as avoid blackout dates and tiered pricing.
-(There is a new summer 70th Anniversary ticket promo you won't want to miss — save up to $35 per ticket through Undercover Tourist!)
+There is an amazing Kids' Summer Ticket in 2026, with visits as low as $48 per day through Undercover Tourist.
+You can get the park hopper for no extra money!
+That saves up to $368 per ticket through Undercover Tourist!)

 - Book Disneyland Resort hotels early.
+Book at least 3 nights to save 30% through Sept.
+9, 2026!
 Another option is to stay at a nearby hotel within walking distance (to save money and avoid parking).

 - Have a picnic in Toontown under a shady tree, and cool off in the water at CenTOONial Fountain or the splash pad at Donald's Boat!